Lightnet/gogun/README.md

  * Upper case first character letter is public function call.
  * Lower case first character letter is private function call.
  * There no class and constructor which will be hard to setup.
 That is different way to setup from information that I search around a bit.
 It work in progress test.
- * pacakge in group in files will able to call function to other ones that share if package is same location.
+ * pacakge in group in files will able to call function to other ones that share if package is same location folder.

 main.go
 ```go